katwre/ML-projects/federated_learning_minimal/README.md

 To address these challenges, [Federated Learning (FL)](https://en.wikipedia.org/wiki/Federated_learning) has gained popularity.
 FL enables multiple parties to collaboratively train a shared **machine learning model** using their local data **without directly sharing the data itself**.
 This enhances **privacy** and **security**, as highlighted in the [original FL paper](https://arxiv.org/pdf/1602.05629).
 The typical setup involves a central server that collects **non-sensitive information** from each data-holding site (e.g., parameters from a locally trained model) and aggregates them into a **global model**.

-In this project, I demonstrate the mechanics of a **federated workflow** using [Flower](https://flower.ai/), an easy-to-use Python-based library for federated learning.
+In this project, I demonstrate the mechanics of a **federated workflow** using [Flower framework](https://flower.ai/), an easy-to-use Python-based library for federated learning.
 As a simple, didactic example, I compute a weighted mean of per-site gene variances across institutions (clients).
 This serves as a minimal, illustrative implementation of highly variable gene selection (selecting the top 2000 genes).

 # Methods